behas/oai2lod/README.md

 Open [http://localhost:2020](http://localhost:2020) in your browser.

-Shut down the OAI2LOD using CTRL-C or kill the process...
+Shut down OAI2LOD using CTRL-C or kill the process...

 ## Configuration Guide